bob-the-hamster/aliveandwell-and-retainitwell/README.md

 * Write a Jenkinsfile to run tests, build a pip wheel, and upload to repo
 * Add InfluxDB write support in addition to Postgres
 * More tests!
 Better tests! :D
+* Better error messages for bad/invalid arguments and config
 * Figure out how to make the Grafana Postgres Datasource work for visualization
 * Support scraping multiple websites in parallel